 Proper incineration of contaminated material is the best available method of preventing and controlling exposure to dioxins.
 It can also destroy PCB-based waste oils.
 The incineration process requires high temperatures, over 850°C. For the destruction of large amounts of contaminated material, even higher temperatures - 1000°C or more - are required.

 Prevention or reduction of human exposure is best done via source-directed measures, i.e. strict control of industrial processes to reduce formation of dioxins as much as possible.
-This is the responsibility of national governments, but in recognition of the importance of this approach, the Codex Alimentarius Commission adopted in 2001 a Code of Practice for Source Directed Measures to Reduce Contamination of Foods with Chemicals (CAC/RCP 49-2001), and in 2006 a Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Food and Feeds (CAC/RCP 62-2006).
+This is the responsibility of national governments.
+The Codex Alimentarius Commission adopted a Code of Practice for Source Directed Measures to Reduce Contamination of Foods with Chemicals (CAC/RCP 49-2001) in 2001.
+Later in 2006 a Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Food and Feeds (CAC/RCP 62-2006) was adopted.

 More than 90% of human exposure to dioxins is through the food supply, mainly meat and dairy products, fish and shellfish.
-Consequently, protecting the food supply is critical.
-One approach includes, as mentioned above, source-directed measures to reduce dioxin emissions.
-Secondary contamination of the food supply needs to be avoided throughout the food-chain.
-Good controls and practices during primary production, processing, distribution and sale are all essential to the production of safe food.
+Therefore, protecting the food supply is critical.
+In addition to source-directed measures to reduce dioxin emissions, secondary contamination of the food supply needs to be avoided throughout the food chain.
+Good controls and practices during primary production, processing, distribution and sale are all essential in the production of safe food.

 What should consumers do to reduce their risk of exposure?